infrafast/piwebpool/README.md

 already used for other need.
 In case you have issues with dependencies and packages, please refer to the list later in this document so you can fix manually.

+INSTALLATION

-1) cd to your /var/www/html folder
+1) cd to your /var/www/html
    sudo git clone git@bitbucket.org:infrafast/piwebpool.git cd piwebpool

-2) change configuration.php with your db password

-3)  run the piwebpool install script using command "source setup.sh" You can change default values in setup.sh file if you wish Be careful, in particular the webroot is set to the piwebpool folder which could screw your existing install
+2)  run the piwebpool install script using command "source setup.sh" You can change default values in setup.sh file if you wish Be careful, in particular the webroot is set to the piwebpool folder which could screw your existing install

+CONFIGURATION

-4) check and modify the configuration with your setup:
+3) check and modify the configuration with your setup:

     index.php                                       : locate loadWeather("46.203962, 6.133670",0); and change it with your own coordinate